 - When there is a contractual reason to pay compensation in line with a customer’s tenancy agreement (e.g. right to compensation or right to repair).

-Visit??? for our latest list of compensation examples.
+Visit our Schedule of Compensation for our latest list of compensation examples.

 I have contacted a solicitor because I want to claim compensation.
 What will happen next?